cmudig/draco2/README.md

 ## Updating the dependencies

-If you update or add a dependency, make sure to also update the environment file `environment.yml`.
+If you update or add a dependency, update update the environment file `environment.yml` and then update your environment from the environment file.